 GIVE YOUR BACK PROPER SUPPORT IN YOUR SEAT

-No matter what desk chair you use, you can enhance it and align your spine appropriately by purchasing a product like the chair support system offered by spinalbackrack.com.
-These products will increase your mobility and flexibility while reducing stiffness and pain, and it won’t cause any side effects like pain medications do.
+No matter what desk chair you use, you can enhance it and align your spine appropriately by purchasing a product like the chair support system offered by Spinal Backrack.
+Such products will increase your mobility and flexibility while reducing stiffness and pain and won’t cause any side effects.

-USE AN ERGONOMIC OFFICE CHAIR
+USE AN ERGONOMIC CHAIR

 AVOID LEANING FORWARD

 One of the things you need to keep in mind is avoiding leaning forward.
-You don’t want to round your shoulders, and your neck and head should be held upright.
-Instead, align your neck and head above the shoulders.
+You don’t want to round your neck and shoulders and push your head forward.
+Instead, align your neck and head above the shoulders, holding them upright.